w3c/ServiceWorker/README.md

       var apps = this.windows.filter(function(w) {
         return w.location == appUrl;
       });

       if(apps.length) {
         // Pick one and focus it.
         var a = apps[0];
         // Cancel the navigation
         e.preventDefault();
         // Focus the existing app
-        a.focus();
+        // NOTE: focus() is the root of some dispute and may not be added. a.focus();
         // And tell it what's going on: a.postMessage("someAppSpecificFocusPayload");